 Native title in Australia is governed by the Native Title Act 1993 (Commonwealth) and its associated regulations.
-Within South Australia, the Aboriginal Heritage Act 1988 provides protection of all Aboriginal heritage sites.
-An EL does not permit any operations on land that may be 'native title land' as defined by the Native Title (South Australia) Act 1994.
+Within South Australia the Aboriginal Heritage Act 1988 provides protection of all Aboriginal heritage sites.
+An exploration licence does not permit any operations on land that may be 'native title land' as defined by the Native Title (South Australia) Act 1994.
 An exploration company may negotiate access to the land under Part 9B of the Mining Act.

-There are two native title determinations that are associated with the Project.
+There are two native title determinations that are associated with the Project as well as several Indigenous Land Use Agreements (ILUAs).
 Figure 2-4 shows the native title determination areas for the Project.

 Further information is contained within Appendix B of this CPR.